atsid/permissive/documents/API.md

         permissive: string, //permissive-managed highest permission level found for a user on the repo pull, push, admin).
         github: string //github-managed (non zzz-permissive teams) highest permission level found for a user on the repo (pull, push, admin).
     }

+###Organization
+Details of the organization's repos and users
+A data structure that combines the organizations repos, users and their associated permissions.

+    {
+        id: integer, //formal repo id, assigned by GitHub upon creation and maps to the basic details for a repo and its associated users with their associated permissions
+        users: User //representation of the organization's Github users }

 ##Views
 The first iteration of the draft will support two views (by-user and by-repo).
 Therefore, the list of operations above is limited to what will initially be required.
 These views will be defined in greater detail in a separate document, but the following descriptions are presented in order to understand services workflow required.